-The lovely rose of Sharon (Hibiscus syriacus) is a summer-blooming ornamental shrub that produces showy, colorful flowers from July to September.
+The lovely rose of Sharon (Hibiscus syriacus, USDA zones 5-9) is a summer-blooming ornamental shrub that produces showy, colorful flowers from July through September.
 Its elegant vase-like habit and palmate gray-green leaves make the shrub a beautiful addition to the traditional romantic garden.
-When young, the rose of Sharon develops as a beautiful compact bush.
-The shrub grows rapidly, however, and may overpower a foundation garden bed.
-Before planting this shrub near your home's foundation, consider a few facts.
+While the young shrub develops as a beautiful compact bush, it grows rapidly and may overpower a foundation garden bed.
+Before worrying about a rose of Sharon and damage to a house's foundation, consider a few facts about this flowering shrub.

 The rose of Sharon is a rapidly growing shrub, extending to an average height of 8 to 12 feet in a few years.
 In general, the rose of Sharon and most of its cultivars are too tall to use as foundation plants, as the shrub will overpower the other plants in the bed and conceal the house windows and architectural details unless you prune it regularly.
 When pruned into a single or multi-stemmed tree-form, you can take advantage of its rapid growth and height and still enjoy the flowers through the summer.